Deathamns/Viewhance/README.md

 - Select the `build/Viewhance.safariextension` directory, and Install (assuming the developer certificates are already installed)

 #### Maxthon ####
 This platform is available only on Windows.
 Installation happens by copying the `build/mxaddon` directory into user's `Addons`, or creating a junction (soft link) to the same directory.
-Creating a junction (don't forget to delete the link if you don't use it anymore):
+Creating a junction (don't forget to delete the link if you won't use it anymore):

 ```
 mklink /H /D /J Maxthon_install_path\UserData\Users\guest\Addons\Viewhance build\mxaddon